David J. Adelman: Campus Apartments

 In 1997, at age 25, Adelman was named the CEO of Campus Apartments after Horwitz became chairman.
 As CEO of Campus Apartments, Adelman created a partnership between Campus Apartments and the University of Pennsylvania where off-campus apartments would be renovated.
 Adelman has worked to expand Campus Apartments outside of the realm of student housing at the University of Pennsylvania.
 Under his watch, Campus Apartments has built an extended-stay hotel and faculty condos on the University of Pennsylvania's campus and has built apartments at Franklin & Marshall College and Emory University.
 Adelman's guidance has resulted in Campus Apartments acquiring more than $2 billion in assets.
 In 2009, Adelman was named the MultiFamily Real Estate Executive of the Year.
 In October 2022, it was announced that Campus Apartments plans to construct a new 162,000 square foot headquarters on 41st and Walnut streets by 2026 featuring 136 new residential units and office space.
 In July 2024, Campus Apartments broke ground on a $148.75 million graduate student housing development at the University of Maryland, College Park, featuring a 323,000-square-foot LEED Silver-certified residential building that will provide 741 beds for the 2026-2027 academic year.

+In September 2025, Adelman was named to the Multifamily Executive (MFE) Hall of Fame, and the honor was presented at the Multifamily Executive Conference in Newport Beach, CA in November 2025.